evalieungh/DOI10.1127-phyto-2018-0293/README.md

 This repository contains the original data for the paper Eriksen, E.L., et al. (2018). *Point of view: error estimation in field assignment of land-cover types*.
 Phytocoenologia 49(2): 135-148.
 DOI: 10.1127/phyto/2018/0293

-For description of the data and methods, please see the published paper (or the Master thesis of Eva Lieungh for more detail, here: https://www.duo.uio.no/handle/10852/58245).
+For description of the data and methods, please see the published paper, here: https://dx.doi.org/10.1127/phyto/2018/0293; or the Master thesis of Eva Lieungh for more detail, here: https://www.duo.uio.no/handle/10852/58245.

 Use the data freely according to the license but cite this repository *and* the paper.